xueyiju/chocopy-wasm-compiler-B/design/Compiler B Front-end user interface conflicts.md

 c.x = 5
 ```

-In the example above, the field of c in memory is still x=5.
+In the example above, the field of `c` in memory is still `x=5`.
 There is no change between before adding and after adding the memory management feature.

 ## 14. Optimization

+There is no obvious overlap between the optimization process and the front-end display.
+Noted that optimization requires additional data structures to be passed at compile process.
+Therefore, the newly added `astOpt` and `irOpt` parameters can be seen in `repl.ts`.
+In addition, to get the length of the optimized WASM code for testing, a new field `watCode` has been introduced and assigned in `repl.ts`.
+Since we did not modified that part of code in our existing implementation, there are no foreseeable conflicts.

 ## 15. Sets and/or tuples and/or dictionaries